phallinpav/microservices/README.md

 - up and build ui: `docker-compose -f docker-compose.xxx.yml up -d --build ui`

 - up and build account-service and mysql: `docker-compose -f docker-compose.xxx.yml up -d --build mysql account-service`

+#### How to run Kong Gateway successfully
+- kong-migrate must first start build and finish without any error, so that it can execute script to migrate bootstrap to kong-db (Postgre Sql)
+- That why we need to first run this command: `docker-compose -f docker-compose.dev.yml --profile kong-setup up -d --build`
+- After it successfully built up for the first time, we don't need to execute that setup migration again.
+We can simply up/start the container.
+- See file `./script/kong-setup.sh` to know detail what it will do

+#### About Kong GUI
+- Create new user and password on first time access
+- Create connection to kong: ex: `Name=kong`, `KONG ADMIN URL=http://kong-gateway:8001`

+#### To request directly from UI to API without Kong
+- `api\account-service\src\main\java\com\mangobyte\accountservice\auth\config\SecurityConfig.java` :open this function `public CorsFilter corsFilter`
+- `ui\nuxt.config.js` : change axios baseurl from kong-gateway(localhost:8888) to backend(localhost:8080)
+- `ui\plugins\public-api.ts` : check that file comment to see what to use